 Opportunity Housing refers to enabling multi-unit housing on properties with a Residential Neighborhood General Plan land use designation.
 In San José, these are typically properties in single-family neighborhoods.

-The housing crisis and climate crisis are inextricably linked: adding multi-unit housing to single-family neighborhoods will help our region address both the need for more housing choices closer to transit, jobs, and services while reducing greenhouse gas emissions and building climate resilience.
+The housing crisis and climate crisis are inextricably linked: adding multi-unit housing to single-family neighborhoods will help our region address the need for more housing choices closer to transit, jobs, and services while also reducing greenhouse gas emissions and building climate resilience.

 Below are a few reasons why Greenbelt Alliance is excited to support Opportunity Housing:

 - It Bolsters Climate SMART Development: Opportunity Housing is climate SMART development.
-At Greenbelt Alliance, this means development that is Sustainable, Mixed, Affordable, Resilient, and Transit-oriented (SMART).
+At Greenbelt Alliance, this means development that is Sustainable, Mixed, Affordable, Resilient, and Transit-Oriented (SMART).
 Getting rid of strict zoning requirements and giving communities the flexibility to grow their neighborhoods is the kind of policy that prioritizes affordable, low-emission development in the right places.
 By promoting climate SMART development we can create thriving, resilient neighborhoods with ready access to transit and housing choices for all of the Bay Area’s people.

 - It Increases Housing Stock in Existing Areas: Opportunity Housing is a chance for San José to increase the housing stock at minimal cost to the City, in areas where housing already exists.
-Increasing density in existing areas means that San José can protect nearby open spaces like Coyote Valley, which are crucial for our region’s climate resilience, biodiversity and water supply, among other benefits.
+Increasing density in existing areas means that San José can protect nearby open spaces like Coyote Valley, which are crucial for our region’s climate resilience, biodiversity, and water supply among other benefits.
 Our conservation work must consider the region’s housing needs and find innovative ways to accommodate growth without sprawl.

 These are just some of the reasons that Opportunity Housing in San José is a strategy we need to capitalize on to make our region more climate-resilient and equitable for all.
 We are committed to advocating for climate SMART developments across the Bay Area so that our region prioritizes affordable, low-emission, climate-resilient development in the right places that avoid climate hazard areas.
 Learn more about our suite of advocacy and development endorsement initiatives via our Climate SMART Development Program that will bolster the local support needed to address the housing crisis and prepare for climate change in an equitable way.